sophiahuangg/seniorthesis/README.md

 2. Automating the process of loading data into the PostgresSQL databases instead of needing to run another shell script that loads in the data.

 3. Automating dataset creation to contain up to date information.

+4. Create more indexes to speed up querying.